zitadel/zitadel/site/docs/use/00-user.md

  2. Verify your email
  3. Login to Zitadel and manage the organization

+B. Create User
-An administrator can create and manage users within console.
+ 1. An administrator can create and manage users within console.

-B. Enable self/registration for User
+C. Enable selfregistration for User

  1. Create an organization as above
  2. Create custom policy